Skip to Content

 4. The data categories in iCloud will then be displayed.
 Select the data categories and click on Next.

-How do you move photos from OneDrive to iCloud?
+Moving photos from OneDrive to iCloud

 Moving photos from OneDrive to iCloud directly is not practical if you attempt to do it on your phone or tablet.
 You need to have a PC or Mac computer to make the process more convenient: